 The shorthand characters take the place of the extended path to reference the cloud storage folder, but when those characters are seen during any document assembly process, they will be extended to reflect the personal storage location.

-These are the keyword that Pathagoras recognized:
+These are the keywords that Pathagoras recognizes:

 [DBP] (DropBox Parent)